yeorok/morphik-core/ui-component/README.md

 ## License

-This project is part of DataBridge and is licensed under the MIT License.
+This project is part of Morphik and is licensed under the MIT License.